binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 **Encrypt sections** of a web, executable, machine-level, application-level configuration files with `aspnet_regiis.exe` with the `-pe` option and name of the configuration element to encrypt and the configuration provider you want to use.
 Either `DataProtectionConfigurationProvider` (uses DPAPI) or `RSAProtectedConfigurationProvider` (uses RSA). the `-pd` switch is used to decrypt or programatically:
 `string connStr = ConfigurationManager.ConnectionString["MyDbConn1"].ToString();`

-Of course there is also a problem with, as DPAPI uses LSASS, whereby, an attacker can extract the hash from it's memory.
+There is also a problem with this, as DPAPI uses LSASS, whereby, an attacker can extract the hash from its memory.
 If the `RSAProtectedConfigurationProvider` has been used, a key container is required.
 Mimikatz will force an export from the key container to a `.pvk` file.
 Which can then be [read](http://stackoverflow.com/questions/7332722/export-snk-from-non-exportable-key-container) using OpenSSL or tools from the `Mono.Security` assembly.

 &nbsp;

-I have explored other ways using `PSCredential` and `SecureString`where they too seem to rely on DPAPI, as mentioned use LSASS which is open for exploitation.
+I have explored other ways using `PSCredential` and `SecureString` where they too seem to rely on DPAPI, as mentioned use LSASS which is open for exploitation.

 &nbsp;